AChareun/AChareun.github.io/README.md

-# AChareun - Frontend Developer
+# AChareun - Junior Fullstack Web Developer

 Hi!
 I'm a 24 years old, former psychology student from Argentina, who is now following a career as a web developer.